dzenbot/DZNEmptyDataSet/README.md

     self.tableView.emptyDataSetSource = self;
     self.tableView.emptyDataSetDelegate = self;

+    // A little trick for removing the cell separators self.tableView.tableFooterView = [UIView new];
 }
 ```

 ### Step 3: Data Source Implementation
 Return the content you want to show on the empty datasets, and take advantage of NSAttributedString features to customise the text appearance.

-The title of the empty dataset:
+The attributed string for the title of the empty dataset:
 ```
 - (NSAttributedString *)titleForEmptyDataSet:(UIScrollView *)scrollView {